 The Invisible Hours is the latest game from Tequila Works which just so happens to be perfect for me as I love murder mysteries.
 I’ve seen the Mouse Trap numerous times, own all seasons of Poirot on Blu-ray and I’ve even taken part in a live ‘Whodunit’ style evening meal many years ago.
 As soon as I read about this game, I knew I had to play it – this was actually the sole reason I bought a PSVR.

-The story is a very simple and well-known one.
-You discover a body, are introduced to all of the characters, uncover everyone’s motive and alibis and then they must work out who the killer is before they strike again.
+The story feels like it came right out of a popular murder mystery show.
+You discover a body, are introduced to all of the characters, uncover everyone’s motive and alibis, and then you must work out who the killer is before they strike again.
 You have professions such as a detective, blind butler and convict, among others.
 As an invisible entity/fly on the wall, you choose who you wish to observe throughout the 90-minute event to unravel who the murderer was and what is happening behind closed doors within the Mansion.

-Whilst playing in VR, I felt like I was there, using either the DS4 controller or the two move controllers.
-You ‘teleport’ around – which I feel was the best choice for this game as games where you can move freely can make you little dizzy after a while, and you can rotate 360 degrees on the spot whilst also move your head in all directions.
-There are a vast amount of objects and newspapers/letters to pick up and read, personally I’ve not seen a more interactive story-based game this generation.
+Whilst playing in VR, I felt like I was there, using either the DS4 controller or the two Move controllers.
+You ‘teleport’ around, which I feel was the best choice for this game as games where you can move freely can make you a little dizzy after a while, and you can rotate 360 degrees on the spot whilst also move your head in all directions.
+There are a vast amount of objects and newspapers/letters to pick up and read – personally, I’ve not seen a more interactive story-based game this generation.